ramity/ally/docs/2023-07-09-model-plan.md

     - Instance of meal being consumed in time
 - food/foodLog
     - Contains all food/mealEntries for a given day and user
+- food/foodCollection
+    - Contains all foodLogs for a given user

 ---